Animals available for adoption – Updated May 2017

 Rabbit pairs looking for homes

-Bella and Roxy – At main rescue centre
+Bella and Roxy – In foster care

 Bella and Roxy!
 Looking for their furever home together!
 Bella is 1 year old and is a mini Rex and Roxy is 8 months old Rex cross!
 This pair are looking for an outdoor home with lots of space, possible shed/playhouse with attached run/aviary.
 Bella and Roxy both love snuggling up together and taking naps, they also spend time independently investigating things and getting up to mischief.
 They love forage boxes and their veggies.
 Mum and daughter pair love playing together and would benefit from a child free or older children home.
 Bella loves her nose strokes.
 They are both spayed and vaccinated against myxo, VHD1 and VHD2 🏡